Skip to content

 1. Using the REST definition builder to create the various REST web service requests and verify that they return the expected data in the expected format.

-3. Generating the test script in Javascript that uses the learned Rapise web service objects.
+3. Generating the test script in JavaScript that uses the learned Rapise web service objects.

 Rapise REST Definition Builder